-A meeting of town leaders, including Select Board, Planning Board, Community Preservation Committee, Affordable Housing Trust members should be convened.
+- The Cape Cod Commission should convene a meeting of town leaders, including Select Board, Planning Board, and Community Preservation Committee members.
 The meeting should discuss the regional impact of all affordable housing projects, potential cross-community opportunities, and potential unified processes.
-The Commission should take in the various funding and administrative priorities of the towns, especially as they relate to CPC, AHT, and Town Meeting/Council administration.

-- 2. In response to that meeting, the Commission should draft a unified funding application that could be individually adopted by the Cape's towns.
-The Commission should also study whether there could be a unified schedule for CPA/AHT applications and decisions, given the administrative constraints of each town.
+The Commission should take in the various funding and administrative priorities of the towns, especially as they relate to CPC and Town Meeting administration. - 2.
+In response to that meeting, the Commission should draft a unified CPA funding application that could be individually adopted by the Cape's towns.
+The Commission should also study whether there could be a unified schedule for CPA applications and decisions, given the administrative constraints of each town.
 The Commission should publish a proposed unified schedule and note what adjustments might need to be made in the processes of each town to make the schedule work.
 The Commission and supportive local leaders should advocate for adoption of the unified processes. - 3.
-The Commission should monitor project proposals and publish a list of cross-community funding priorities. - 4.
-The Commission should study the viability of a single portal for proposers submitting applications through which applications could be distributed to and reviewed by local CPCs and/or AHTs.
+The Commission should monitor project proposals and publish a list of cross-community funding priorities.

+4. The Commission should study the viability of a single portal for proposers submitting applications through which applications could be distributed to and reviewed by local CPCs.